Dhoop Kinare

 In the early days of PTV, drama serials were usually applauded for being richly diverse in their plots and direction.
-They were appreciated in Pakistan and their quality content was cherished in India as well.
+They were appreciated in Pakistan and their quality content was cherished in neighbouring India as well.
 A long list of such dramas may usually include Dhoop Kinare.
-The serial was continuously successful for two decades after it first finished airing.
-This serial is said to have promoted the careers of Rahat Kazmi and Marina Khan as one of the most-sought-after stars in the Pakistani television industry.
+The serial has successfully retained its appeals for two decades amid numerous re-runs.
+This serial is said to have promoted the careers of Rahat Kazmi and Marina Khan as the most-sought-after stars in the Pakistani television industry.

 Characters

 Dr Ahmer Ansari

 Dr. Ahmer Ansari (Rahat Kazmi) is bereaving the death of his foster father (played by Arshad Mehmood) whom he calls Baba (an affectionate word for father in Urdu).
 He vaguely remembers that the professor had adopted him as a child but has no knowledge that his father had a daughter who died young and that she also gave birth to a girl who lives somewhere in the same city.
 His father had never shared his past with Ahmer.
 Ahmer was led to believe that he was the sole beneficiary of his baba's love and affection.

 In his will, Ahmer's father (Baba) leaves everything but the house to Ahmer.
 Baba gifts the house to his granddaughter, whom he never met.
-Ahmer, while trying to reminisce of his encounters with his father (shown in flashback sequences), gathers the true understanding of the dual meaning conversations with his father.
+Ahmer, while trying to reminisce about his encounters with his father (shown in flashback sequences), gathers the true understanding of the dual meaning conversations with his father.
 He is upset over the turn of events as he feels let down by his adopted father.
 He feels that the house he was in, the memories he made were now shattered as this house meant more than anything to Ahmer (due to sentimental purposes).
 Once again he feels alone and rejected.
 Previously happy and cheerful, he becomes reticent and reserved.